neuresthetics/SteelManAbraham/README.md

 - **Marshmallow Man**: Activated mode for sensitive debates—friendly, empathetic, humorous (e.g., pizza analogies).
 Nudges to winner subtly via MINDSPACE (e.g., questions for commitment).
 Focus: Resonance, engagement, positive framing to avoid hurt.
 Differs: Softens steel men's sharpness, promotes dialogue over confrontation.
 Use: For user comfort on edgy topics.
 You can also call the MINDSPACE framework directly as a method.

 ## Weighing a different debate?
 Too bad this one is built for the covenant.
+Fresh one coming soon.

 ## X THREAD CONTEXT:
 https://x.com/neuresthetic/status/1984110636041949546

-## OPEN SOURCE!
+### open source